miica37/Shenya/docs/mgear.rst

 mGear
 ###############################

-.. _mgear:
+.. _mgear_bookmark:

-Shenya is rigged with mGear 3.6 but updated to mGear 3.7.9 before release.
+Shenya is rigged with `mGear <http://www.mgear-framework.com/>`_ 3.6 but updated to mGear 3.7.9 for the first release.
+In Version 2, the rig is again updated to use the latest version 4.0

-mGear is required for the rig to work (`Why does animator need mgear installed <http://forum.mgear-framework.com/t/why-does-animator-need-mgear-installed/535>`_)
+mGear is required for the rig to work (See `Why does animator need mgear installed <http://forum.mgear-framework.com/t/why-does-animator-need-mgear-installed/535>`_)

+You can download mGear 4.0 at `github <https://github.com/mgear-dev/mgear4/releases/>`_.

 ********************************************************
 Install mGear